sammsulhoq/voting-app/README.md

 #### Redis Server
 * [Redis]

-*Please note, that I've downloaded the executable Redis Server from [here].
+*Please note that I've downloaded the executable Redis Server from [here].
 If you are using Windows, then visit the page and download the appropriate zip file.
 After extracting the zip, you can find two folders: **32bit** and **64bit**.
 As per your system architecture, cd into that particular folder and you can run the server and client from there.
 For non-Windows environment, please find the relevant installation instructions and set it up accordingly.*

 ***